aroberge/friendly-traceback-docs/docs/html/_sources/formatter.rst.txt

    using ``friendly.set_include(...)``.

 The second argument _might_ change in the future.
-If you only plan on making use of the traceback information compiled by Friendly and determine what to show (and in which order) on your own, to ensure that future version of Friendly will be compatible with your formatter, we suggest the following definition::
+If you only plan on making use of the traceback information compiled by friendly and determine what to show (and in which order) on your own, to ensure that future version of friendly will be compatible with your formatter, we suggest the following definition::

     def my_formatter(info, **ignore):